If you search for popular keywords for your niche, you’ll notice the top SERP (search engine results page) results don’t change very often.

 But you can get in on this game, too.
 Building Domain Authority isn’t easy, but it’s worth the effort.

 In this article, we’ll highlight five steps that’ll help you increase your Domain Authority every month.

 Domain Authority (DA) is the term introduced by Moz.
 The company defines it as a search engine ranking score that predicts how likely a website is to rank on SERPs.

-Please note that even though we’ll be using the Domain Authority term throughout the article, we aren’t specifically referencing Moz’s Domain Authority score.
+Note: Even though we’ll use the term “Domain Authority” throughout the article, we aren’t always specifically referencing Moz’s Domain Authority score.

 However, if you look at your site’s Domain Authority score in Moz and then check the Authority Score in SEMrush or Ahrefs, you’ll see the numbers are slightly different across these tools.

 This variance is because they include many other factors in their formulas.